 DAY 3.
 Garden Route – Tsitsikamma National Park – Port Elizabeth

 We explore Knysna and travel to Plettenberg Bay where we visit the Birds of Eden.
-This unique two hectare dome (the world’s largest) spans over a gorge of indigenous forest.
+This unique two-hectare dome (the world’s largest) spans over a gorge of indigenous forest.
 It is currently home to over 3,500 birds from over 220 species, above all, the main focus being African birds.
 Continue to The Bloukrans Bridge, 216 meters (709 feet) above the Bloukrans River.
 The Bloukrans Bungee is the world’s highest commercial bungee bridge and the highest commercial natural bungee jump in the world.

 You visit the Tsitsikamma National Park (Khoisan for ‘The place of much water’) stretches over one hundred kilometers of wild and rocky coastline.
 It is characterized by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
-Take a walk/hike to the suspension bridge stretching over the mouth of the Storms river.
+Take a walk/hike to the suspension bridge stretching over the mouth of the Storms River.
 After that, the final part of our journey takes us past a few coastal holiday villages to Port Elizabeth, also called the ‘Friendly City’.
 Overnight Fifth Avenue Beach House.

 NOTE: Some extreme sports activities and weather dependent excursion options exist along with the routing of this tour.
-We have included the nature highlights in the tour – however please discuss any of these options with your guide.
+We included nature highlights on the tour and you can discuss any of these options with your guide.
 (Some are only available on private and personalized tours)

 DAY 4.
 Addo Elephant National Park – East London – Wild Coast

 DAY 5.
 Wild Coast

-Breakfast is served overlooking the shimmering Indian Ocean.
-We depart from this paradise and our journey takes us inland into the former homeland of Transkei.
+After breakfast served overlooking the shimmering Indian Ocean, we depart from this paradise.
+Our journey takes us inland into the former homeland of Transkei.
 We traverse over hilly grasslands dotted with Xhosa homesteads, and through valleys and clear streams to Umtata, capital of the former homeland, where we visit the Mandela Museum.
 From here we travel via Port St Johns, and Lusikisiki, past the tea plantations to our overnight stop, along the rugged Wild Coast.
 Overnight Mbotyi Lodge.